manish-basargekar/discover-music/README.md

-Breeze: Music recommendation based on weather
+Discover music: Music discovery made simple.
+Powered by Spotify

+# Getting started

 # Goals :

-- To make a interface specifically for discovering music based on user selected seeds(like tracks, genre, country, artist)
+- To make an interface for discovering music based on user selected seeds(like tracks, genre, country, artist)

 # Approach: